 - How have the designated stakeholders accountable for addressing and resolving specific Calls to Action responded?
 With what actions?
 By when?

 - How have the national Indigenous advocacy organizations responded to specific Calls to Action and stakeholder commitments?

-The mission of Indigenous Watchdog is to contribute to and help sustain the national conversation on reconciliation by delivering relevant quality information on Indigenous issues to educate, inform and ultimately transform the dialogue between Indigenous and non – Indigenous Canadians.
-The initial focus is primarily on the Truth and Reconciliation Commission’s 94 Calls to Action.
+The mission of Indigenous Watchdog is to deliver relevant quality information on Indigenous issues to educate, inform and ultimately transform the dialogue between Indigenous and non – Indigenous Canadians into ACTION.
+The main focus is primarily on the Truth and Reconciliation Commission’s 94 Calls to Action.